CSC792-SDSMT-DERP/DERP/documentation/Final Report.md

 ### Converting Lines of Input to ASTs

+Lines of input are passed first into the Parser for the appropriate mode.
+After passing through the Parser, the SessionController receives a raw Lark Tree (AST).
+The SessionController then passes the AST through the Transformer.
+The Transformer applies various transforms contained in the [Transformer class proper](../derp/language/Transformer.py) and in the [qualifier reduction directory](../derp/language/qualifier_reductions).
+Once the tree has been shaped, the tree undergoes various semantic checks as applied by the [Semantic Checker](../derp/language/SemanticChecker.py).
+If a semantic error is detected, an exception is raised and returned to the frontend as an ERROR UXAction.
+If the tree is found to be semantically valid, it is passed to the [Evaluator](../derp/session/Evaluator.py) in order to produce a [SessionAction](../derp/session/SessionAction.py) which will be interpreted by the SessionController.

 ### Converting ASTs to SessionActions
+The [Evaluator](../derp/session/Evaluator.py) uses a Lark Visitor to search for certain types of nodes inside the AST.
+When a node is found that would imply a certain action should be taken, the evaluator constructs a [SessionAction](../derp/session/SessionAction.py) with the action to take and the data needed to carry out the action.

+### Interpreting Criteria and Selection Lines

 ### Executing a QUERY SessionAction

+When the evaluator

 ## Module System

 # Dropped and Re-specified Features
 ## Criteria Builder Mode
 The Critera Builder Mode section states that, 'While selections must reference a loaded news source, criteria do not have the same constraint.'
 Rather than not having the constraint, Criteria actually have a different constraint - They
 CANNOT include a specific news source.

 ## Knowledge Modules